Dr. Thomas Allen

 Instructor of Computer Science

 Deborah Batson serves as an instructor for the computer science program at NGU.
 She is a recognized Microsoft Certified Professional (MCP), a recognition awarded to capable experts demonstrating proven proficiency in technical training and Microsoft Office programs.
 She is a member of Microsoft Partners in Learning for Educators and a participant in Microsoft Teaching with Technology.
-With a Bachelor of Science degree in Business Administration, Batson attended Limestone College and NGU and has over 20 years of corporate training and teaching experience.
+With a Bachelor of Science in Business Administration and a Master of Education degree, Batson has over 20 years of corporate training and teaching experience.
 She possesses an understanding of the value of technology literacy and the benefits it brings to education and business.
-Mrs. Batson has delivered training seminars for school districts in South Carolina, as well as multiple corporations across the Southeast United States.
+Mrs. Batson has delivered training seminars for school districts in South Carolina, as well as multiple corporations across the Southeastern United States.
 She and her husband attend Clearview Baptist Church and are parents to Scotty, Stacie, Sandi, and Sara.

 Pat Freeman serves as a math instructor at NGU.
 She received her bachelor's degree in mathematics from Furman University and her Master of Education from Clemson University.
 She has also done postgraduate work at the University of Louisville and at Clemson University.
 Having previously taught at NGU for 12 years, she returned in 2015 after teaching at Spartanburg Community College.
 She is very active in her church at First Baptist North Spartanburg, where she sings in the choir and serves on mission trips.
 Freeman enjoys hiking, planting flowers in her yard, and riding her bicycle on the beach.